pdelbar/one-content-site-component/README.md

-# one-content-site-component
-Joomla 3.x frontend component for oneContent
+# Joomla 3.x frontend component for oneContent

 This repository contains the contents of `JPATH/components/com_one`.
 To install, use these commands: